-To restore the health of the tooth and avoid the need for extraction, our skilled dentists and board-certified endodontic will remove the infected and injured tissues from within the tooth, clean the tooth, and fill it with a medicated materials.
+To restore the health of the tooth and avoid the need for extraction, our skilled dentists and American Board-Certified Endodontist will remove the infected and injured tissues from within the tooth, clean the tooth, and fill it with a medicated materials.
 We will then cap the tooth with a restoration, such as a dental crown, to return the tooth to its original shape and structure.

 To follow Interntational Academy of Oral Medicine Toxicology (IAOMT), our certified holistic dentist also recommend alternative options to root canal therapy.